Welcome to the Cotymog Shed Blog

 Fresh News from the Studio

 Wow!
-Apparently over 100 of you, my dear readers, have visited this site since it opened at the beginning of August!
+Apparently over 100 of you, dear readers, have visited this site since it opened at the beginning of August!
 Thank you so much for your support. 🤗

 And if you know anyone who might enjoy it too, please pass its details on.

-I’m trying to work out how to archive the interviews.
+We’re still trying to work out how to archive the interviews.

 Art, Books, and stuff